delrio1110/PlexRedirect-1/README.md

 I have used some of [@gruppler](https://github.com/gruppler)'s PHP code in his version of PlexRedirect

 ## Installing:
 Add this to your webserver root folder.
 You can rename it to your server name if you would like.
 Access it via your IP address.

-## Editing:
-You can edit the index.html to your liking and add your server name and links.
-You can also change the "document.domain" and port if it doesn't get it automatically.
-That way it can check the server status and update the page accordingly.
+PHP is needed to run.

 ## How I installed it:
 The way I have it set up is forwarded my domain with masking to my public IP address and port.

 Ex: www.example.com points to x.x.x.x:xxxx/PlexRedirect.
 I then have a subdomain for PlexRequests (requests.example.com) which then forwards it to my public IP address and port x.x.x.x:1001 with masking.
 I did the same for the PlexEmail site (right now it takes you to a "Coming Soon" website since I haven't set up PlexEmail yet.)
 Clicking on the "Access Server," "Request," and "What's New" redirects you to those addresses.

-## Want to help out?
-Want to  make PlexRedirect better?
-Feel free to fork the repo and submit a pull request!

 ## License
 Licensed under The MIT License.
 The Plex logo and name are copyright of Plex Inc.